 A year later the book was published by one of the largest publishers in the UK.
 It quickly became a bestseller and by the end of 1955 had sold out.

 Since then it has grown into a worldwide phenomenon.
-Interestingly, it has broken one record itself – it is the best-selling copyrighted book in the world.[4]
-The famous brewery is no longer as strongly associated with it today as it once was, but through its publication it has managed to promote the brand and become a global powerhouse.
+Interestingly, it has broken its own record – it is the best‑selling copyrighted book in the world.[4]
+The brewery is less linked to it today, yet the book still turned Guinness into a global powerhouse.

 Guinness’ strength was understanding what their customer needed – the ability to talk about interesting issues at the bar.